echeran/smile-of-murugan/webbook/chapter08.md

 over-all uniformity and homogeneity of the bardic poetry).
-On the other hand, a rather late *veṇpā* quatrain[^ilakkiya-tipam] exists which ascribes the five divisions of the anthology to five "Sangam" poets: *pālai* to Peruṅkaṭuṅkōṉ, *kuṟiňci* to the great Kapilar, *marutam* to Marutaṉ Iḷanākaṉār, *mullai* to Cōḻaṉ Nalluruttiraṉ and *neytal* to Nallantuvaṉār the Compiler.
+On the other hand, a rather late *veṇpā* quatrain[^ilakkiya-tipam] exists which ascribes the five divisions of the anthology to five "Sangam" poets: *pālai* to Peruṅkaṭuṅkōṉ, *kuṟiñci* to the great Kapilar, *marutam* to Marutaṉ Iḷanākaṉār, *mullai* to Cōḻaṉ Nalluruttiraṉ and *neytal* to Nallantuvaṉār the Compiler.
 The *veṇpā* itself is not found in any manuscript of the text, and is unknown to the commentator; its veracity may be